School of Continuing and Professional Studies > Faculty & Staff > Faculty Directory > John Kimsey

-His song cycle, Twisted Roots: Music, Politics and the American Dream Blues, was awarded a DePaul Humanities Center fellowship and has been described by jazz composer/performer/scholar Ben Sidran as "an ingenious way to integrate political and social commentary into a musical architecture."
+Supported by a DePaul Humanities fellowship, his song cycle, Twisted Roots: Music, Politics and the American Dream Blues, has been described by jazz polymath Ben Sidran as "an ingenious way to integrate political and social commentary into a musical architecture."

-He received DePaul’s Excellence in Teaching Award in 2014.
-His classes include: AI 185 The Beatles and the Creative Process, AI 215 Film Noir, AI 286 New Orleans in Song, Story and Struggle, IN 307 Advanced Elective Seminar: Frankenstein Across the Curriculum, LL 270 Critical Thinking, and LL 250 Foundations of Adult Learning.
+Dr. Kimsey received DePaul’s Excellence in Teaching Award in 2014 and again in 2020.
+His classes include: CCA 281 Brave New World & Nineteen Eighty-four: Diverging Dystopias; CCA 185 The Beatles and the Creative Process; CCA 286 New Orleans in Song, Story & Struggle; IN 307 Integrative Seminar: Frankenstein Across the Curriculum; AI 215 Film Noir; and LL 270 Critical Thinking.